dit555/Motion_Detector_Turck/README.md

 2. rach row only contains numbers and the characters `,` `.` `e` `-`

 To make sure that the data is valid:
-1. each segment is check to see if its total change in ticks is less than the maximum speed tolerance.
+1. Each segment is check to see if its total change in ticks is less than the maximum speed tolerance.
 Currently the tolerance is set to 150 mph or 67 m/s

-if any of these errors are detected, the program will stop running immediatly and will print out the appropriate error message and line number(s).
+If any of these errors are detected, the program will stop running immediatly and will print out the appropriate error message and line number(s).

 ### Other considerations:
 Multithreading: Since we are reading the document in segments, using multithreading is an option to process the data much faster, at the cost of more memory.
 I chose not to explore this option as I can not test it on my linux virtual machine, as it only has one thread.
 As a result, I would not be able to adequately test the speed improvments.